wncc/WnCC/_soc_projects/14-fossee-virtul-lab.markdown

 ---
 layout: soc-project
 image: /images/virtuallab.jpg
-title: Building a Generic Remote Triggered Virtual Lab Interface
+title: Remote Triggered Virtual Lab
 mentor: "Rupak Rokade"
 category: "Development"
 weight: 50
 ribbon: FOSSEE
 application_procedure: "proposal"
 contact: "FOSSEE"
+stipend: 50000
 ---

 A Virtual Laboratory is an online facility aimed at providing a laboratory experience to students.
 Unlike Simulation Virtual Labs, Remote Triggered Virtual Labs (RT labs for short) is that category of Virtual Labs which enables the student to access a real experimental setup, remotely.
 One such facility is available for a laboratory setup known as “Single Board Heater System”, SBHS for short.